dokieli logodokieli

 Tabs view

-Navigation items provide a tab view for the user.
+Navigation items are presented in a tabbed view for easier access.

 Accessibility, Usability, and Inclusion